I guess you could say that I like lots of stuff.

 In 2002, I accidentally became a banker.
 I stumbled into a bank during an open house event asking for a job in their IT department and got suckered into what was essentially a management training program.
 I thought I would hang out there for a few months and make some money before skipping town on another IT consulting gig but it’s been a couple decades now and I’m still waiting for that dream consulting gig to come along!

-In my current role as Executive Vice President & Chief Strategy Officer at Climate First Bank, I tend to do all sorts of things but broadly speaking, I focus on leading strategic initiatives that inform the marketing and growth strategy of the company, both at the bank and at our fintech affiliate.
-Much of this work includes the creation and deployment of values-aligned business initiatives that support our fast-growing bank which is focused on providing environmentally and socially impactful banking solutions nationwide.
+From 2021 until early 2026, I was working at Climate First Bank at Executive Vice President & Chief Strategy Officer.
+In that role, I did all sorts of things but broadly speaking, I focused on leading strategic initiatives that inform the marketing and growth strategy of the company, both at the bank and their fintech affiliate.
+Much of this work involved the creation and deployment of values-aligned business initiatives that supported a fast-growing bank focused on providing environmentally and socially impactful banking solutions nationwide.
 Before joining Climate First Bank, I held various positions in commercial lending and leadership at SouthState Bank, Wells Fargo, and JPMorgan Chase.

 In 2022, Climate First Bancorp launched fintech subsidiary OneEthos to focus on building digital solutions that expand markets, accelerate loan and deposit growth, and strengthen communities for mission-driven financial institutions.
-I serve as a Senior Advisor to OneEthos, working to source new business opportunities and identify new ways that technology can address the challenges faced by mission-driven FI’s in bringing sustainable finance to low income & disadvantaged communities (LIDACs).
+I served as a Senior Advisor to OneEthos until my departure in 2026, working to source new business opportunities and identify new ways that technology can address the challenges faced by mission-driven FI’s in bringing sustainable finance to low income & disadvantaged communities (LIDACs).

 In 2020, I earned the CCIM designation which recognizes extensive professional and educational experience in the commercial real estate industry.
 I have worked as a consultant providing due diligence, feasibility study, and financial analysis work on CRE projects spanning all asset classes with investors and developers across the US.
 I have also provided ghostwriting services to authors in the CRE sector.